 Full-stack developers, like back-end devs, work on the server side of web programming, but they can also fluently speak the front-end languages that control how content looks on a user interface.
 They are also called Jack-of-all-trades.

 Now that the market is becoming thin, and most companies do not like to hire people with a single skill, it is better to learn everything.

 To become a full-stack web developer, you need to master all tools mentioned needed by a frontend and a backend web developer.
-However, don’t be tempted to run away; being a full-stack is very interesting because you get to control everything.
-It also makes you good at leadership, especially when managing other web developers like you.

 4. Mobile Development.

 A Mobile Developer is also known as a mobile app developer, or an app developer is someone who designs, develops, and implements mobile applications.